Optimizing your construction labor rates

 4. Choose the appropriate strategy for your needs

-The construction labor rate calculation method we discussed earlier in this article is known as the unit pricing method.
-While it’s a very commonly-used method, it’s certainly not the only one out there, nor is it right for every single situation.
+The unit pricing method we discussed earlier in this article is the construction labor rate calculation method.
+While it’s a very commonly used method, it’s certainly not the only one out there, nor is it right for every situation.

 Other labor rate calculation methods include the following.